2025 Solar Incentives Guide for Alexander City, AL - Tax Credits & Rebates

 When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of the cost of your solar system.

 The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although the percentage may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

-To find out exactly how much the ITC could save you, speak with your local Alexander City solar panel installation expert.
+To best understand how the ITC could apply to you, speak to your local Alexander City solar panel installer and ask for more information.

-In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit runs until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly each year until the current program ends.
-The expansion to the program also makes it easier to get credit for energy storage systems, starting in 2023.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+The new Clean Energy Credit is valid until 2035.
+American homeowners can now apply for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+The total credit will then be decreased by a few percentage points every year until it expires.
+The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these could include tax credits, rebates and more.
-Incentives might be given by your county or municipality, or by the state of Alabama.
-Some incentives may be available for only a limited time, while others are ongoing.
+Some solar incentives may be provided by state and local governments.
+As with federal incentives, these can include tax credits, rebates and more.
+These incentives may be given out by your county or municipality, or by the Alabama government.
+Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Alexander City